Risk-Sensitive Partially Observable Markov Decision Processes as Fully Observable Multivariate Utility Optimization problems: Introduction

-In risk-neutral POMDPs, one can introduce a new state space, called \emph{belief (state) space} $\mathcal{X}=\mathcal{P}(\mathcal{S})$, the set of probability measures on $\S$, and a stochastic process $(X_{n})$ taking values in $\mathcal{X}$, such that $X_{n}(s)$ is the expected probability of $S_{n}$ being equal to the ``hidden'' state $s \in \mathcal{S}$ at time $n$, conditioned on the accumulated observations and actions up to time $n.$ One can treat this new process on the belief space like a Completely Observable Markov Decision Process (COMDP) on $\X$ with classical tools, retrieve optimal or $\eps$-optimal polices (i.e. policies with expected value at most $\eps$-far from the optimal value), and then apply them to the original problem.
-It is remarkable that, due to the linearity of the expectation operator, the belief state is a so-called \emph{sufficient statistic}.
+In classical MDPs, one makes the assumption that the controlled process $(S_n)$ takes values on a set of states $\mathcal{S}$ which is always accessible to the controller.
+However, in several real-life applications the real state is not directly observable and only secondary information dependent on the state, can be observed.
+Partially Observable Markov Decision Processes (POMDPs) are a generalization of MDPs towards incomplete information about the current state.
+POMDPs extend the notion of MDPs by a set of observations $\mathcal{Y}$ and a set of conditional observation probabilities $Q(\cdot|s)$ given the ``hidden'' state $s \in \S$. {$Q(y|s)$ namely represents the probability of observing $y$ while being in state $s$.} In \textbf{risk-neutral POMDPs}, one can introduce a new state space, called \textbf{belief (state) space} $\mathcal{X}=\mathcal{P}(\mathcal{S})$, the set of probability measures on $\S$, and a stochastic process $(X_{n})$ taking values in $\mathcal{X}$, such that $X_{n}(s)$ is the probability of $S_{n}$ being equal to the ``hidden'' state $s \in \mathcal{S}$ at time $n$, conditioned on the accumulated observations and actions up to time $n.$ One can treat this new process on the belief space like a Completely Observable Markov Decision Process (COMDP) on $\X$ with classical tools, retrieve optimal or $\eps$-optimal polices (i.e. policies with expected value at most $\eps$-far from the optimal value), and then apply them to the original problem.
+It is remarkable that, \textbf{due to the linearity} of the expectation operator, the belief state is a so-called \emph{sufficient statistic}.
 Broadly speaking, a sufficient statistic carries adequate information for the controller to make an optimal choice at a specific point in time.
 It also allows to separate the present cost from the future cost through a Bellman-style equation.
-For an introduction to sufficient statistics, we refer to \citet{hinderer1970}.
+For an introduction to sufficient statistics, we refer to \citep{hinderer1970}.